pnnl/HyperNetX/README.md

 New Features of Version 1.0:

 1. Hypergraph construction can be sped up by reading in all of the data at once.
 In particular the hypergraph constructor may read a Pandas dataframe object and create edges and nodes based on column headers.
+The new hypergraphs are given an attribute `static=True`.
 2. A C++ addon called [NWHy](docs/build/nwhy.html) can be used in Linux environments to support optimized hypergraph methods such as s-centrality measures.
 3. A JavaScript addon called [Hypernetx-Widget](docs/build/widget.html) can be used to interactively inspect hypergraphs in a Jupyter Notebook.
-4. We've added three new tutorials.
-One highlights the s-centrality metrics.
-The other two introduce Static Hypergraphs and NWHy.
+4. We've added four new tutorials highlighting the s-centrality metrics, static Hypergraphs, [NWHy](docs/build/nwhy.html), and [Hypernetx-Widget](docs/build/widget.html).

 Tutorials may be run in your browser using Google Colab
 -------------------------------------------------------